HL7/fhir-sdoh-clinicalcare/input/pagecontent/referral_workflow.md

 <br/>

 ### Actors, Systems and Icons
 The actors in the workflows are described in the table below.
 The graphical icons are used throughout the IG.
-For each use case the assumptions regarding each type of actor will be described.
+For each use case, the assumptions regarding each type of actor are described.

 | Actor    |  Description |
 | ----------  | ------------------ |